Extraordinary people like you, me, the curious, the handyman, DIY’er or hobbyist. The people who want to mend and create – we are extraordinary.

 Leave your MIG welder connected to external power to allow the fan to turn and cool your welder during its resting period.

-Each MIG welder will have stated its Duty Cycle.
-The duty cycle tells you how long the MIG welder can weld for before the welder overheats and needs to be rested to allow the internal fan to cool down the MIG welder.
+Each MIG welder will have its Duty Cycle.
+The duty cycle tells you how long your MIG welder can weld for before your MIG welder overheats.
+And you need to stop welding to allow the internal fan to cool down your MIG welder.

 The duty cycle is measured over a ten minute period and is expressed in a percentage at a certain amperage.

-e.g. 20% at 88 Amps means that the welder can weld for 2 minutes at an 88 Amp setting and then will need to be rested to cool down.
+e.g. 20% at 88 Amps means that the welder can weld for 2 minutes at an 88 Amp setting.
+And then needs a rest to cool down.

 Now we have explored the insides of a typical MIG welder and the features that make it a MIG welder let’s look at the controls.